 Uncertainty, you are a sweet reward

 At first, it was only a theory, but then scientists started looking closer.
 Why would something so illogical as gambling keep people entertained?
-After all, even the casinos openly say that they can only guarantee you up to 97% of funds returned to the player over time.
+After all, even the casinos openly say that they can only guarantee up to 97% of funds returned to the player over time.
 So statistically speaking, the odds are stacked against the player.

 However, there is always a small chance to hit the jackpot.
 So, uncertainty turned out to be its own reward.
-By not knowing the outcome of situations, the brain begins pumping out more dopamine, which creates a feeling of content, happiness, and short-lived joy.
+By not knowing the outcome of all possible situations, the brain begins pumping out more dopamine.
+It creates a feeling of content, happiness, and short-lived joy.

 There have been studies that theorize that prolonged exposure to gambling products leads to long-term and lasting changes in the human brain.
 It’s at this point that the dopamine levels would make the gambler oblivious of the threat of suffering financial ruin.

 Losing is as much fun as winning

 The near misses and losing money are also addictive to players.
 Studies show that failing to score a profit leads to as much dopamine being released by the brain as a win would have.
-Near wins are another treacherous feature that fools the brain into “feeling” that it has won when it has come only a sliver within the coveted price.
+Near wins is another treacherous feature that fools the brain into “feeling” that it has won when it has come only a sliver within the coveted price.